Nikau Spur dominant at Eagle Farm

 We have a vacancy for a Stud Groom on our Thoroughbred Stud Farm.
 The successful applicant will have a can-do attitude, be a team player, have an outstanding work ethic and be passionate about thoroughbred breeding & racing.

-Listed success for Hallmark graduate
+Listed success for Hallmark Graduate

 Game mare Wannabe ‘N’ Paris secured Listed success today in the Riverton Cup.
 Sent straight to the front by Chris Johnson the daughter of Reliable Man stuck her head out where it mattered!